Kansar

 In a mixing bowl, take the coarse whole wheat flour.

 Add the 2 tablespoons of oil or ghee (this is called 'mohan').
 Mix well.

-Gradually add the lukewarm water and knead a very stiff dough.
+Gradually add the tepid water and knead a very stiff dough.

-Shape the dough into a single large ball or log and make a few indentations in it with your knuckles.
+Shape the dough into a single large ball or log and make a few indentations with knuckles.

-Place the dough ball in a vessel that fits inside your steamer or pressure cooker.
+Place the dough ball in a vessel that fits inside the steamer or pressure cooker.